 Infinitely more serious though: he has lied about our family issues — issues of such a personal nature they should be sacrosanct.
 A ‘lover’ with true feeling would not seek to profit, in any way, from abusing the trust which had been placed in him.
 Jim Perrin is a man, clearly, who has no integrity and he did seek that profit; from scarifying comments about a well-loved family member; a history of adopted babies; to death-bed scenes.
 His relating of stories not his own is an abomination.
 He has, in our opinion, no moral compass.
 But we know from what we have learned of his past behaviour, and of his time with our sister (as well as his activities since she died) that his ‘feelings’; his ’emotions’; his ‘sensitivities’ — are as the costumes worn by an actor.
 We have said before that ‘we believe him to be a hollow man’; yet he acts so well that his audience seem to hang upon his every word — not realising how deftly they have been deceived.

 Jim Perrin described our sister’s dying hours, and her death, so ‘movingly’.
 Hearts went out to him from his audience.
-His own suffering was, of course, paramount… But, what a wonderful partner he was; how he had adored ‘his woman’ — as he wrote.
-How he did care for her in her final moments; and how deeply distressed he was when he lost her, is recorded in West in words which, written through his grieving tears, would ensure his readers’ admiration for his delicacy and devotion.
+His own suffering was, of course, paramount… But, what a wonderful partner he was; how he had adored, as he wrote, ‘his woman’.
+How he cared for her in her final moments; and how deeply distressed he was when he lost her, is recorded in West in words which, written through his grieving tears, would ensure his readers’ admiration for his delicacy and devotion.
 Except his words were lies; all lies.

 * * * * *